dirkpetersen/froster/README.md

 ## Installation

-To install Froster, execute the following command into your terminal:
+To install Froster, execute the following command in your terminal:

 ```
 curl -s https://raw.githubusercontent.com/dirkpetersen/froster/main/install.sh?$(date +%s) | bash

 ```

-To check everything is installed correctly you can run `froster --info` or `froster --version` commands.
+To check that everything is installed correctly, run `froster --info` or `froster --version` commands.
-Check available command on help section `froster --help`
+Check available command on the help section `froster --help`

 </br>

 ## Update

-To update froster execute the same command from the [Installation section](#installation).
+To update Froster, execute the same command from the [Installation section](#installation).

 Froster prompts you once a week when there is a new update available.
 You can manually check if there is an update available by running the command: